Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Auburn and its opponents have combined for 66 points -- this matchup's point total -- only one time this season.
+- Auburn has combined with its opponents to put up more than 66 points just one time this season.

 - So far this season, 50% of Ole Miss' games (3/6) have had more combined points than Saturday's total of 66.